 Enjoy a day out discovering local vendors showcasing their talent and creations.
 From jewellery to food, come see what there is to offer.
 Located at Mike Weir Park in beautiful Bright's Grove.

-Come and enjoy a glass of wine, a bite to eat and some sensational live music!
+Come and enjoy a glass of wine, a bite to eat and some sensational live music at Jazz & Blues in the Village!
 Located in beautiful McGibbon Park in Sarnia.

 At the Brigden Fairgrounds.
 A midway, games, and plenty of country fun!